xplosionmind/tommi.space/content/zibaldone/2020-04-18-Making-this-website.md

 I chose the about page to be my test page.
 At first, it wasn't a section of the homepage, but a standalone one.
 I struggled to make it look like the one on the Wix website (I won’t link it anymore, you can browse around using the first one I gave) and I couldn’t make it appear nicely, until I discovered the `object-fit` CSS property, which changed my game.

-To be honest, even after finishing the book I knew nothing about <a href='https://en.wikipedia.org/wiki/Web_framework' target='_blank'>frameworks</a> but after reading <a href='https://www.taniarascia.com/you-dont-need-a-framework/' target='_blank'>this article</a> I told myself I wouldn't need one.
+To be honest, even after finishing the book I knew nothing about [frameworks](https://en.wikipedia.org/wiki/Web_framework 'Web framework on Wikipedia') but after reading [this article](https://www.taniarascia.com/you-dont-need-a-framework/ 'Understanding the Fundamentals of Responsive Design') I told myself I wouldn't need one.
 Even after completing the website, I still don't know if I made the right choice.
-Without a doubt, <a href='https://github.com/xplosionmind/xplosionmind/blob/master/style.css' target='_blank'>my <code>style.css</code></a> file is a huge mess.
+Without a doubt, [`style.css`](https://github.com/xplosionmind/old.tommi.space/blob/8d4064dbd3c7a6812a0ee816ae1172a60b586420/style.css 'style.css in old.tommi.space archived repository on GitHub') file is a huge mess.
 Nevertheless, I get things done pretty easily by searching classes' names in the file and I have only a stylesheet, so it’s good.

 ## Navigation bar, Header and footer

 I decided to use the `include` php function to have only a header and a footer file.

-## STEPS
+## Steps

 - learning HTML and CSS from the book
 - creating a test page